Iván Fundora

 Ivan Fundora Zaldivar (born April 14, 1976) is a former Cuban freestyle wrestler, who was an Olympian in 2004 and 2008.
 He won the bronze medal in the Men's freestyle 74kg at the 2004 Summer Olympics. and finished in 5th place in Men's freestyle 74 kg at the 2008 Summer Olympics.

 Fundora also wrestled at 5 world championships.
 He won bronze at the 2007 FILA Wrestling World Championships.

-In addition, Fundora also won a gold medal in Wrestling at the 2007 Pan American Games and came in first place each year from 2003-2010 at the Pan American Championships.
+In addition, Fundora also won a gold medal in Wrestling at the 2007 Pan American Games and came in first place each year from 2003 to 2010 at the Pan American Championships.
 He is notable among American wrestling fans for defeating Ben Askren at the 2008 Olympics.